If you are like me and sometimes need a drink or two, you will probably have a few empty wine or beer bottles around.

 There are many different ways to break glass.
 The hard part is to do it safely and in a controlled manner.

 A glass cutter will help you score the glass, such that you can cleanly separate the two halves of the glass bottle without breaking it in a thousand and one pieces.

-But we do recommend using a specialized bottle cutter rather than buying the best glass cutter.
-Cutting flat glass is very different from cutting a bottle.
+But we do recommend using a specialized bottle cutter rather than buying a generic glass cutter.
+Since cutting flat glass is very different from cutting a bottle.

 1. Preparing your Bottles for Cutting